 The colourful Karaite Houses on Karaimų street are very distinctive in their architecture.

-Each house will be wooden, have three windows facing the street.
-An old wives tale says that a Karaite would build one window for God, one window for Grand Duke Vytautas and one for owner.
+Each house will be wooden, and have three windows facing the street.
+An old wives tale says that a Karaite would build one window for God, one window for Grand Duke Vytautas, and one for the owner.

 If you take a walk up Karaimų street nearby the castle, you can see all sorts of traditional Karaite Houses and admire the colourful homes for yourself.

-The Trakai Kenesa is a Karaite House of Prayer which sits in the Old Town of Trakai.
+The Trakai Kenesa is a Karaite House of Prayer that sits in the Old Town of Trakai.

 Originally, in the 14th century, this was a wooden structure.
-It had a main prayer hall for men and a balcony area for women who pray separately.
+It had the main prayer hall for men and a balcony area for women who pray separately.

 Through the centuries, the Kenesa suffered many fires.
 So, it was completely rebuilt in stone in 1890 and is still in use by Karaim today.

 The Trakai Kenesa was locked in winter on my visit and I’m not entirely sure if you’re allowed to visit without being Karaite.
 But, you can admire the Kenesa from the outside.
 It’s a beautiful building with a blue dome and eight pillars.

 Seraya Shapshal Karaite Ethnografic museum